-The Leadership Institute offers congregational educators the opportunity to expand their knowledge and build a new vision for leadership.
-Please join us for a two and a half year journey that will address many essential issues of Jewish Educational Leadership.
-This program is open to candidates from all denominations in the New York, Long Island, Westchester and the greater metropolitan area.
+The Leadership Institute offered congregational educators the opportunity to expand their knowledge and build a new vision for leadership.
+The program was open to candidates from all denominations in the New York, Long Island, Westchester and the greater metropolitan area.

-This is a wonderful opportunity for both the educator and the congregation to grow and learn.
-We hope that you will join us in this exploration and welcome any comments or questions you may have.
+It was a wonderful opportunity for both the educator and the congregation to grow and learn.

 Leadership Institute Siyyum, April 25, 2010